 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 Medicines are sometimes prescribed for purposes other than those listed in a Patient Information leaflet.
-This Patient Information leaflet summarizes the most important information about Docetaxel Injection.
-If you would like more information, talk with your doctor.
 You can ask your pharmacist or doctor for information about Docetaxel Injection that is written for health professionals.

 Active ingredient: docetaxel (anhydrous)